OCD

 The Impact of Early-Life Trauma on OCD Symptoms

 Early-life trauma like sexual assault, abuse, or neglect are more likely to develop OCD in comparison to those who haven’t.
-Trauma can alter brain development and make individuals more susceptible to stress-related disorders like OCD.
+Trauma can alter brain development and make individuals more susceptible to stress-related disorders like pediatric OCD.

 Genetic Factors in OCD Vulnerability